-The water pump and strainer are located under the wardrobe on all models and are accessed by a hinged or removable bottom shelf or removable front panel.
+The water pump and strainer are located under the refrigerator behind the drawer.

 Strainer Cleaning

 - 1. Pump

 - 2. Housing Cap

-- 3. Strainer
+- Strainer

 Locate the water pump and housing cap.
 Turn housing cap counterclockwise to remove cap and carefully pull out strainer.
 Clean strainer in small bucket of clean water or under running water.
 If necessary, clean strainer in a detergent solution.
 If the detergent solution is used, rinse thoroughly.
 Install strainer and housing cap, being careful not to damage housing cap seal.